 What was the 'Recruit to Dilute' scandal?

-Lloyd’s has quite a complicated capital structure.
+Before understanding this, we need to quickly review the (quite complex) capital structure of Lloyd's.
 An investor joins for one year at a time, but with the option (which almost everyone takes) of rolling your investment over year by year.
 An investor has to wait two years after the end of the year in which they invested before the year is ‘closed’ and profits and losses are paid out.
 See this post for an explanation:

 For a news article at the time you can read this BBC article: